isabella-helliwell/kickstarter-analysis/README.md

 ##  3.1 Outcome based on launch date-results
         From Graph1, two conclusions can be made:
         * Highest success rate for theater is in May.
-        * Lowest success rate for theater is in May as well.
+        * Highest fail rate for theater is in May as well.

 ##  3.2 Outcome based on funding goal-results